danielaparker/jsoncons/doc/Examples.md

 ```
 JSONCONS_ALL_MEMBER_TRAITS(ns::Person, name, surname, ssn, age)
 ```
 instead.
-This will cause an exception to be thrown with the message
+This will cause a [jsoncons::convert_error](ref/convert_error.md) to be thrown with the message
 ```
 Key not found: 'ssn'
 ```